 Heir Apparent was a Seattle based metal band formed in 1983 by guitarist Terry Grole.
 Their 1986 debut album “Grateful Inheritance” was not released in the US, but had its share of semi-success in continental Europe.
-Terry Gorle and bassist Derek Peace, share most of the songwriting credits.
-A mix of early Maiden aesthetics governs over, traces of Dio Sabbath, Arch era “Fates” as well and the singer wants to copy a “The Warning” version of Geoff Tate.
+Terry Gorle and bassist Derek Peace share most of the songwriting credits.
+A mix of early Maiden aesthetics governs over, traces of Dio Sabbath, Arch era “Fates” and the singer wants to copy a “The Warning” version of Geoff Tate.
 Hell of a mix if done correctly, most would nod.
-Many rank this as a forgotten metal gem …
+Many rank this as a forgotten metal gem.

-What went wrong and Heir Apparent disbanded, following another release three years later?
-Putting aside band interrelationship friction (Terry’s bandmates tried and managed to screw him off the band), I will focus on musical incongruities traced back to this release.
+What went wrong and Heir Apparent disbanded, following another release three years later" Putting aside band interrelationship friction (Terry’s bandmates tried and managed to screw him off the band), I will focus on musical incongruities tracing back to this release.

-Lyrics anent dragons, cloaks and heroic destiny certainly were not out of fashion in 1986, but be warned about that aspect, if you are not a fan of such narratives.
+Lyrics anent dragons, cloaks, and heroic destiny were certainly not out of fashion in 1986, but be warned about that aspect if you are not a fan of such narratives.
 Contrary to consensus, what really hurts “Grateful Inheritance” is the production, post production mainly.
-Semi-pro recording is one thing, justifiable by a low budget amounting to borrowed money…some may even state that this adds to the rawness, the sincerity of the recording… the cult effect.
-Bad mixing and mastering spells bigger problems though, unless you are fond of uneven sonic results or you fancy tracks sounding like they belong to a different cut.
+Semi-pro recording is one thing, justifiable by a low budget amounting to borrowed money; some may even state that this adds to the rawness or the sincerity of the recording, the cult effect, so to speak.
+Bad mixing and mastering spells bigger problems though, unless you are fond of uneven sonic results or you fancy tracks sounding like they belong on a different cut.

-Furthermore, regarding four string application; I could forgive unswinging metal bass lines, being frontline in the mix under certain conditions….
-The lines must add something to the tune, density perhaps or a trip away from the guitar parts.
+Furthermore, regarding four string application, I could forgive unswinging metal bass lines being frontline in the mix under certain conditions: The lines must add something to the tune, density perhaps or a trip away from the guitar parts.
 Either add counter lines like Geezer Butler, or unconventional rhythmic use of the instrument itself, like Steve Harris.
-Unfortunately, the appliances of Derek Peace are pretty generic and should have a less prominent spot...
-Plus bass frequencies have a nasty habit of engulfing all the other instruments, if not dealt properly during the mixing and mastering procedures (notice how trebly Steve Harris selects to be -or Martin selected him- when so in front).
-The end result in “Graceful Inheritance” is a vanguard of bass thumping round the root of each chord and underneath drums, guitars and vocals …muffled.
+Unfortunately, the appliances of Derek Peace are pretty generic and should have a less prominent spot; bass frequencies have a nasty habit of engulfing all the other instruments, if not dealt properly during the mixing and mastering procedures (notice how trebly Steve Harris opts to be -or Martin opted for him- when so in front).
+The end result in “Graceful Inheritance” is a vanguard of bass thumping round the root of each chord atop drums, guitars and vocals... which are muffled.